 This system is considered to be efficient, but it requires substantial installations: pipes and sprinklers are very expensive.
 This is why this system is often reserved for the most exposed plots.

 This method is more affordable, more automated and less polluting.
-It consists of using propane burners in the vineyard so that they heat the air.
+It consists in using propane burners in the vineyard so that they heat the air.
 150 burners are needed per hectare.

 They are used here as air blowers.
 Indeed, these small windmills of 11m high, by stirring the air, will direct the air located above the vines towards the stocks.
 This air, a little bit warmer, allows to warm up the vines.